 Inspired by a Department of Information Science alumna, Diane Gill began her professional journey in the Library and Information Science field and hasn't looked back since then.
 In fact, her love for libraries, learning, and her desire to share her knowledge with future librarians led her to continue her education and she is now completing her Ph.D. in Information Science with an area of interest in Information and Behavior.
 When asked to explain how she found her way into school librarianship, Diane says "It is one of those serendipitous events."

 Diane is currently a teacher-librarian for DeSoto ISD and an Assistant Professor of Professional Practice at Louisiana State University.
 She has more than 15 years of curriculum writing, teaching and learning experience.
-For School Library Month, Diane shared with us about her research and the value of school librarians.
+For School Library Month, Diane shared with us on the topics of her research and the value of school librarians.

 DIS: How did you develop an interest in School Librarianship?